FAQ

 On the departure day to the aerodrome and the departure day to the pool, meals will be prepared to take away.
 You can bring snacks or fruit from home for outings.

-Lunches are varied sandwiches (at least two options to choose from) both salty and sweet and juices.
+Lunches are varied sandwiches (at least two options to choose from) both savory and sweet, and juices.

 If you want, you can also bring lunch from home!